MakeSchool-Tutorials/Product-Hunt-API-Tutorial/P09-Finishing-Feed-View/content.md

 slug: finish-feed-view
 ---

-Now that the network manager is complete, we can retrieve real data from Product Hunt through their API.
-The next step would be to tie it with our UI and have the main feature of our app completed.
+Now that the network manager is complete, we can retrieve real data from Product Hunt through their API!

+The next step would be to tie it in with our UI and have the main feature of our app (browsing featured products on Product Hunt) completed.

 Let's start by adding a `NetworkManager` to `FeedViewController`